Fully Automatic Neural Network Reduction for Formal Verification

 \end{definition}

-Conceptually, we replace all neurons in $\mathcal{B}_{k,y,\delta}$ by a single neuron with constant output $y$ and adjust the weight matrices of the linear layers $k-1, k+1$ such that the reduced network $\widehat{\Phi}$ approximates the behavior of the original network $\Phi$.
-Finally, we add an approximation error to the output to obtain a sound over-approximation (\cref{fig:example-network-reduction}).
-As the new neuron is constant, we can propagate it forward to the bias of the layer $k+1$ without inducing an over-approximation.
+Conceptually, we replace all neurons in a merge bucket $\bucket_{k,y,\bucketTol}$ by a single neuron with constant output $y$ and adjust the weight matrices of the linear layers $k-1$ and $k+1$ such that the reduced network $\redNN$ approximates the behavior of the original network $\NN$.
+Finally, we add an approximation error $\approxError_{k+1}\subset\R^{\numNeurons_{k+1}}$ to the output of the linear layer $k+1$ to obtain a sound outer approximation (Fig.~3).
+To simplify the notation, we adapt Def.~1 for linear layers slightly to also include the approximation error: